sievericcardo/GreenHouseDT/README.md

 # GreenHouseDT

 The whole simulation driver can be retrieved as a virtual machine here.
-In addition, it is possible to also manually install the whole system by following the guides for the frontend and the driver.
+In addition, it is possible to also manually install the whole system by following the guides for the [frontend](https://github.com/sievericcardo/GreenTweenFrontend) and the [simulation driver](https://github.com/sievericcardo/smol_scheduler).

 The VM uses the following default credentials: